juju/charmstore/docs/API.md

 }
 ```

-#### PUT /upload/*uploadid*/*part*?hash=*sha384*
+#### PUT /upload/*uploadid*/*part*?hash=*sha384*&offset=*offset*

 This endpoint uploads a single part with the given part number *part*
 to the upload with the given *uploadid*.
 The hash parameter must specify
 the SHA384 hash of the uploaded part in hexadecimal format.
-The data
+The offset must
-is read from the request body.
-The request must specify the size of the
+specify the current of the part.
+The data is read from the request body.
-data in its Content-Length header.
+The request must specify the size of the data in its Content-Length header.

 #### PUT /upload/*uploadid*